openebs-archive/cstor-csi/README.md

 On successful completion of the above steps the application pod can be seen in running state.

-### Expand a cStor volume using OpenEBS CStor CSI driver
+### Expand a cStor volume using OpenEBS cStor CSI driver

 #### Notes:
 - Only dynamically provisioned volumes can be resized.